 The UC Sustainable Agriculture Research and Education Program (SAREP) is a statewide program within UC Agriculture and Natural Resources.
 It was created through the grass roots efforts of organizations and indivduals concerned about the environmental impacts of agriculture, the health of rural communities, and the profitability of family farming operations in California.
 At the request of the California legislature, the University of California established SAREP with three mandates: administer competitive grants for research on sustainable agricultural practices and systems, develop and distribute information through publications and on-farm demonstrations, and support long-term research in sustainable farming systems on UC farmlands.

-University of California Cooperative Extension (UCCE), the Division of Agriculture and Natural Resource's outreach arm, has farm, 4-H, and nutrition, family and consumer sciences advisors based in .
+University of California Cooperative Extension (UCCE), the Division of Agriculture and Natural Resource's outreach arm, has farm, 4-H, and nutrition, family and consumer sciences advisors based in more than 50 county offices.
 In addition, Cooperative Extension specialists are headquartered at UC Berkeley, UC Davis, and UC Riverside, where they conduct research and coordinate advisors' activities.
 As a land-grant institution, the Cooperative Extension mandate is tied to the welfare, development, and protection of California agriculture, natural resources, and people.